CesaireTchoudjuen/programming/PROJECT PandS 2021/README.md

 Observing both histograms, it appears that the data of all flower species is uniformly distributed.
 The majority of the datapoints are distributed between 2.5cm and 4cm width.
 Looking at the overlaping histogram, the Iris virginica data points (green) are almost entirely covered, meaning it is matching the value of both Iris setosa and Iris virginica flowers.

+### Histogram summary

+In a nutshell, based on the above analysis of the histograms, several observations can be made:
+1. The distribution of the Iris setosa flower petals is totally different from the two other flower types.
+2. Sepal length and sepal width can't be used to differentiate the flower species as the datapoints for these variables were overlapping for all 3 flower types.
+3. The petal length variable can be used to differentiate the 3 different iris species.

+### Petal Scatter plot

+After observing and commenting on the histograms of each of the 4 collected variables, we'll know observe the scatter plots for petal and sepal variables.
+Scatter plot are a good way to visualize 2 variables that pair well together and that way, have a visual representation of their relationship.
+First comment when observing the scatter plots, is the linear repartition of the data points between petal length and petal width.
+Here the petal scatter plot display 2 distincs clusters, the first one, in blue in the file petal_scatter_plot.png, represents the setosa flowers.
+Once again, this flower type features are easily set apart from the two other iris species.
+The relationship between petal width and length is also strong.
+In the second cluster, virginica and versicolor flowers are distributed in a linear fashion as well.
+Within this cluster there is a clear disctinction between the 2 species.
+Based on this scatter plot, the petal feature can be used a differentiator to tell the 3 flower species apart.

+### Sepal Scatter Plot

+The second scatter plot, speal_scatter_plot.png, doesn't present a linear repartition of the data points the way the petal variable does.
+Two clusters can be spotted.
+The first one, containing the greatest value for the sepal width variable, is representing the iris setosa flower.
+The second cluster contains the two other flower types.
+In this cluster the data points are overlapped and it is impossible to leverage this data to differentiate versicolor flowers from the virginica flowers.

 __________________________________